 The ranch is located in northwest Colorado within the verdant Yampa Valley between Steamboat Springs and Vail Valley, just east of the 235,000 acre Flat Tops Wilderness Area, Colorado’s second largest wilderness area.
 Situated between two of Colorado’s largest ski resorts, the Yampa Valley offers some of the best hunting and fishing in the state with picturesque ranches and lush meadows set against the backdrop of the Flat Tops.
 The adjoining 2.3 million acre White River National Forest offers unlimited recreational opportunities.
 The ranch also borders the rural community of Toponas, and is 40 miles south of Steamboat Springs, 45 miles north of Beaver Creek and Eagle County Regional Airport, and 150 miles from Denver.
 Small retail stores, restaurants and cafes can be found 10-15 minutes away in Yampa and Oak Creek, while a host of hotels, restaurants, bank and medical services can be found in the resort communities of Steamboat Springs and Avon.

 The improvements on the ranch are focused on the productive nature of the property and include four modest homes as well as agricultural outbuildings.
-The homes include: 1,624 sq. ft. modular home w/ 3 bedrooms and 2 bathrooms; a 790 sq. ft. log home (metal roof) w/ 2 bedrooms and 1 bathroom; a 924 sq. ft. ranch home with 2 bedrooms and 1 bathroom; and a 1,399 sq. ft. ranch home built in 1940 w/ 3 bedrooms and 1 bathroom.
+The homes include: 1,624 sq. ft. modular home with 3 bedrooms and 2 bathrooms; a 790 sq. ft. log home (metal roof) with 2 bedrooms and 1 bathroom; a 924 sq. ft. ranch home with 2 bedrooms and 1 bathroom; and a 1,399 sq. ft. ranch home built in 1940 with 3 bedrooms and 1 bathroom.

 The ranch is ideally located between the Vail Valley and Steamboat Springs along State Highway 131.
 The nearest services are located in the adjoining small town of Toponas.
 More extensive services are located 21 miles south of the ranch at Wolcott or 8 miles north in Yampa.